machine-gun-dg/faqtest/README.md

 <br>Pros Data can be recovered after a crash.
 This may have a sense if JES Qs needs to be resumed after a crash
 <br>Con: It has some performance overhead due to disk operations.
 (Given our context, the benefit of data recovery is less critical.)

+### What sorting solution do you recommend?
+How does it integrate with the migrated COBOL programs that typically use SORT verb?
+NIB provides an internal sort utility

 [Go Back](#FAQ_Index)